matter-labs/zksync-era/prover/prover_fri/README.md

 - Disk: 30GB of free disk
 - GPU: NVIDIA GPU with CUDA support and at least 6GB of VRAM, we recommend to use GPUs with at least 16GB VRAM for optimal performance.
 In our GPU picks for datacenters while running on Google Cloud Platform, the L4 takes the top spot, with the T4 coming in a second.

-1. Install the correct nightly version using command: `rustup install nightly-2023-07-21`
+1. Install Rust (correct version from rust-toolchain file should be used automatically if you don't have any local overrides)
 2. Initialize DB and run migrations: `zk init`
 3. Generate the GPU setup data (no need to regenerate if it's already there).
-This will consume around 300Gb of disk.
+This will consume around 20GB of disk.
    For this, move to the `prover` directory, and run

    ```console